-It is not uncommon however to have excessive prana at the heart chakra.
-This individual often falls into the victim and rescuer archetype.
-These people, often women but not always, are forever finding lost souls to nurture and ‘fix’.
+If you have excessive prana at the heart chakra, you may fall into the victim and rescuer archetype.
+This is more common in women (but not always) who are forever finding lost souls to nurture and ‘fix’.
 It can manifest as a type of maternal love where the rescuer feels the need to smother the victim with inappropriate amounts of care.
 This can end up being suffocating to the lost soul and may send them running a mile!
 And so the rescuer, often ends up feeling hurt and victimised themselves.

-On the other hand, a deficient Anahata individual is unable to have any compassion for others.
+Someone with deficient prana at Anahata is often unable to have any compassion for others.
 These people can be cruel to animals, to children, and to the vulnerable.
 They have no empathy for anybody, they can be hateful and violent.
 Usually they haven’t had much nurturing themselves and so I haven’t learnt how to connect and how to care for others.
 Their hearts are hard and protected making sure that no one is able to hurt them again.

 For thousands of years Yoga has guided people to deeply understand themselves and others, so that we can all be more mindful and conscious in our lives, creating more peace and harmony in the world.